hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

        <summary><i>Click here for a preview of this lesson</i></summary>
          <br>When using R, it is almost a certainty that you will have to bring data into the R environment. <br><br>In this lesson you will learn:<br>
             - How to read different types (formats) of data<br>
-            - How to inspect the contents and structure of the dataset once you have read it in<br>
+            - How to inspect the contents and structure of the dataset once you have read it in<br><br>
         </details>

 II. **Complete the exercises**: